 You’ll quickly learn the names of everyday functions and apps.
-You can fit some reading practise into any spare minutes, simply by scrolling through your menus!
+You can fit some reading practice into any spare minutes, simply by scrolling through your menus!

 Don’t forget to change your language settings on Facebook, Google and any other programs you use regularly.
 All these little moments in Japanese will really add up.

 Think how many hours you spend watching TV a week.